About

 Stephanie is known as a dynamic public speaker, presenting her work to groups of adults or children, in person or via online video conferencing.

-Original artworks can be purchased through her online sculpture shop and in person at occasional Open Studio events or by appointment in San Jose.
+Original small artworks, prints, cards, and catalogs can be purchased through her online sculpture shop and in person at occasional Open Studio events or by appointment in San Jose.
+For larger sculptures please inquire by emailing stephanie(at)stephaniemetz.com .

 A new side project brought about by the popularity of her Teddy Bear Unnatural History sculptures features clothing and gifts that channel her unique blend of art, science, nature, and humor.
 Find it at UnNaturalDesigns.com.